One of the long-standing tenets of business are the advantages of scale.

 Over the past decade however the legacy benefits of scale are diminishing and in many cases are a disadvantage:

-- Scale of Communication: New media behaviors by people particularly search and social are leading to communication channels where spending power is no longer a competitive edge as it was in television or print where marketers cornered key inventory at advantageous prices.
+Scale of Communication: New media behaviors by people particularly search and social are leading to communication channels where spending power is no longer a competitive edge as it was in television or print where marketers cornered key inventory at advantageous prices.
+Platforms like Facebook enable millions of small businesses with personalization and targeting capabilities to discover customers and be discovered.

-- Scale of People: From IBM to GE to Unilever to Walmart there are hundreds of thousands of employees and therefore ability to recruit and grow a range of talent and offer career advancement.
+Scale of People: From IBM to GE to Unilever to Walmart there are hundreds of thousands of employees and therefore ability to recruit and grow a range of talent and offer career advancement.
 Scale of people continue to be important to execute complex and large tasks but there are also new ways to re-aggregate talent.
 And a generation of talent wants to work in smaller and more entrepreneurial environments.
+In the post Covid world as we move to unbundled workplaces there will be far more ways to build teams both globally and in real time than every before.

-- Scale of Networks: On the Internet network effects play a dominant role in creating winners.
-Dominant platforms such as Facebook, Netflix, we chat enjoy flywheel effects of more users attracting more users and therefore marketers and businesses.
+Scale of Networks: On the Internet network effects play a dominant role in creating winners.
+Dominant platforms such as Facebook, Netflix, and Tencent (WeChat) enjoy flywheel effects of more users attracting more users and therefore marketers and businesses.

-- Scale of Influence: Today individuals have tens of millions of Instagram followers or leverage Twitter to reach hundreds of millions of people with single posts and tweets.
-If you look at scaled entities on social media, they are individuals and not companies.
+Scale of Influence: Today individuals have tens of millions of Instagram followers or leverage Twitter to reach hundreds of millions of people with single posts and tweets.
+If you look at scaled entities on social media, they are individuals.

 A vivid example of how the new scale works is Kylie Cosmetics.
-Kylie cosmetics was launched just over two years ago by Kylie Jenner selling lip cosmetics.
-In the past 18 months Kylie Cosmetics has sold 900 million dollars of product making the 21-year-old the fast billionaire ever.
-Kylie cosmetics has five full time employees outsourcing manufacturing to Seed Beauty a contract manufacture and all e-commerce and fulfillment to Shopify.
-The single media channel besides PR that Kylie Cosmetics uses is Kylie Jenner’s Instagram account with 110 million followers (more than the ratings of the top 10 prime time television shows combined)
+Kylie cosmetics was launched by Kylie Jenner selling lip cosmetics.
+In less than two years Kylie Cosmetics sold 900 million dollars of product making the 21-year-old the fast billionaire ever.
+Kylie cosmetics had less than 20 full time employees outsourcing manufacturing to Seed Beauty a contract manufacture and all e-commerce and fulfillment to Shopify.
+The single media channel besides PR that Kylie Cosmetics uses is Kylie Jenner’s Instagram account with 120 million followers+ (more than the ratings of the top 10 prime time television shows combined)

-The New Scale took off beginning in the the year 2007 where the smart phone and social networks came to be.
-With mobile search, Facebook, Instagram, Twitter, You Tube, Shopify, Amazon Web Services and lots more the ground was laid for massive disruption of business in marketing today.
+This era of New Scale began to emerge in 2007 when the smart phone and social networks came to be.
+With mobile search, Facebook, Instagram, Twitter, You Tube, Shopify, Amazon Web Services and lots more the ground was laid for massive disruption of business in marketing today which has further expanded via enabling technologies from Square to Stripe to Paypal to Etsy among many others.

-If we look at how Dollar Shave Club and others took on Gillette it was through a combination of You Tube advertising, Contract Manufacturing, Direct to Consumer Selling, and leveraging word of mouth on social media.
-Procter and Gamble’s second to none expertise in brand building, distribution at Walmart and spending scale on television did not stop double digit share declines.
+If we look at how Dollar Shave Club and others took on Gillette it was through a combination of You Tube advertising, Contract Manufacturing, Direct-to-Consumer Selling, and leveraging word of mouth on social media.
+Procter and Gamble’s second to none expertise in brand building, distribution at Walmart and spending scale on television did not stop double digit share declines when new approaches and mindsets were needed.
+Procter soon built and learned these skills but it did result in an 8 billion dollar write down for the Gillette acquisition.

 The scale that many of today’s successful marketers enjoyed were the old scale which are not only diminishing but are seen as disadvantaged because not only are they not agile due to size but less authentic as a zone of control world is being replaced by a zone of influence world, and less customized as they struggle to use modern data, communication and manufacturing techniques.